balderdashy/sails-docs/reference/websockets/sails.io.js/SailsSocket/methods.md

-# SailsSocket Methods
+# SailsSocket methods

 This section describes the methods available on each SailsSocket instance.
-Most of these methods can be called even before the socket connects to the server.
-In the case of request methods like `.get()` and `.request()`, calls will be queued up until the socket connects, at which time they will be replayed in order.
+Most of these methods can be called before the socket even connects to the server.
+In the case of request methods like `.get()` and `.request()`, calls will be queued up until the socket connects, at which time they will be executed in order.

 ### Basic methods